dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 ## Troubleshooting

-If you encounter any issues while setting up or running the pipeline, check the following:
+If you encounter any issues while running the pipeline, make sure to enable [logging](../../running-in-production/running.md#set-the-log-level-and-format) to see detailed information about the pipeline execution:

-- Make sure you have the correct access token and other credentials in the `secrets.toml` file.
-- Check the API documentation for the correct endpoint paths and query parameters.
-- Verify the configuration settings in the `rest_api_pipeline.py` file.
-- Enable [logging](../../running-in-production/running.md#set-the-log-level-and-format) to see detailed information about the HTTP requests:

 ```bash
 RUNTIME__LOG_LEVEL=INFO python my_script.py
 ```

+This will show you some details about the HTTP requests as well.

+### Configuration issues

+#### Getting wrong data or no data

+If you're getting incorrect data, check the `data_selector` field in the [endpoint configuration](#endpoint-configuration).
+Make sure the JSONPath is correct and points to the right data in the response. `rest_api` tries to auto-detect the data location, but it may not always work correctly.
+See the [data selection](#data-selection) section for more details.

+#### Not getting enough data or incorrect pagination

+Check the `paginator` field in the configuration.
+When not explicitly specified, the source tries to auto-detect the pagination method.
+If auto-detection fails, or the system is unsure, a warning is logged.
+For production environments, we recommend to specify an explicit paginator in the configuration.
+See the [pagination](#pagination) section for more details.
+Some APIs may have non-standard pagination methods, and you may need to implement a [custom paginator](../../general-usage/http/rest-client.md#implementing-a-custom-paginator).

+#### Getting HTTP 404 errors

+Some API may return 404 errors for resources that do not exist or have no data.
+You can handle these responses by using the [response actions](#response-actions) configuration with the `ignore` action.

+### Authentication issues

+401 (Unauthorized) errors.
+This may indicate that:

+- your authorization credentials are incorrect.
+Verify your credentials in the `secrets.toml`.
+Refer to [Secret and configs](../../general-usage/credentials/configuration#understanding-the-exceptions) for more information.
+- the authentication type is not correct.
+Check the API documentation for the correct authentication method.
+See the [authentication](#authentication) section for more details.
+For some APIs, you may need to implement a [custom authentication method](../../general-usage/http/rest-client.md#custom-authentication).

+### General guidelines

 `rest_api` source uses the [RESTClient](../../general-usage/http/rest-client.md) class to make HTTP requests.
 You can refer to the RESTClient [troubleshooting guide](../../general-usage/http/rest-client.md#troubleshooting) for guidance on debugging HTTP requests.

+If you're still having issues, feel free to ask for help in our [Slack community](https://dlthub.com/community).